cybergis/cybergis-compute-python-sdk/docs/usage.rst

 Using CyberGIS-Compute
 ======================

 This page provides a crash course in the basics of *using* CyberGIS-Compute.
 We will walk through submitting the Hello World job.
+We have a short glossary at the bottom of the page if some of these terms are unfamiliar to you.

 #. **Login to CyberGISX** If you don't already have a CyberGISX account, head over to `CyberGISX Hub <https://cybergisxhub.cigi.illinois.edu/>`_ and setup an account.
 We recommend using your academic email address if possible.
+CyberGISX is a JupyterHub platform which is designed for geospatial education and research.

-   Once you have an account, login to `CyberGISX <https://cybergisx.cigi.illinois.edu/>`_.
+   Once you have an account, login to `CyberGISX <https://cybergisx.cigi.illinois.edu/>`_ or click the "Launch CyberGISX" button in the top-right corner of the `CyberGISX Hub page <https://cybergisxhub.cigi.illinois.edu/>`_ (the button appears when you are logged in).

 #. **Open a New Notebook** Once you reach CyberGISX, open a new notebook with the "Python 3" kernel.
 You can do this by clicking the "Python 3" box under "Notebook" as seen in the screenshot below:

     .. figure:: _static/img/user-guide/NewNotebook.png

+    A "notebook" is the main document used in Jupyter.
+It allows you to mix code with text, visuals, and interactive elements.
+The "kernel" of a notebook is the thing that runs the notebook, in our case we are running code in Python 3.

 #. **Connect to Compute** Within CyberGISX, we can connect to CyberGIS-Compute with the following lines of Python code::